 All waterslides and pool slides shall be designed and installed as required in s.
 SPS 390.31.
+Pf

+a.
+Waterslide and pool slide lubrication.
 Waterslide and pool slide lubrication shall be in accordance with s.
 SPS 390.31 (4).
+Pf

+b.
+Run-out slide lubrication.
 Run−out slide flume lubrication systems shall comply with the requirements in s.
 SPS 390.31 (4) (a).
+Pf

-The portion of the pool water surface that is used as a plunge area for a pool slide or waterslide shall be continuously separated from other areas of the pool in a manner approved by the department as long as the slide is in use.
+The portion of the pool water surface that is used as a plunge area for a drop slide or waterslide shall be continuously separated from other areas of the pool in a manner approved by the department or its agent, as long as the slide is in use.
+Pf

 History: CR 06−086: cr.
 Register August 2007 No. 620, eff.
 2−1−08; CR 09−115: am.
 (1) and (2) Register May 2010 No. 653, eff.
 6−1−10; corrections in (1) and (2) made under s.
 13.92 (4) (b) 7., Stats., Register January 2012 No. 673; renum. from DHS 172.35 Register June 2016 No. 726.

 ATCP 76.36 Water attraction, play features, and slide design.
-(1) GENERAL. (a) Water attractions and play features shall be designed, assembled, constructed and maintained in accordance with recognized safe practices as defined in s.
+(1) GENERAL. (a) Design and construction.
+Water attractions and play features shall be designed, assembled, constructed and maintained in accordance with recognized safe practices as defined in s.
 SPS 334.01 (15), and so that maximum patron loads do not stress any part of the water attraction beyond recognized safe practices.
+Pf

+Free from hazardous projections.
 Interior and exterior parts of all water attractions a patron may come into contact with shall be free of abrasives and splinters, sharp edges and corners, protruding studs, bolts, screws, and other hazardous projections.
+P

+Padding.
 Padding or other means to minimize injury due to patron impact resulting from the action of the water attraction shall be provided in accordance with recognized safe practice, as defined in s.
 SPS 334.01 (15).
+Pf

+Enclosure of hazardous parts.
 All hazardous parts, including but not limited to pinch points, and shear points of water attractions and play features, shall be enclosed, barricaded or otherwise arranged to effectively prevent injury in accordance with recognized safe practice, as defined in s.
 SPS 334.01 (15).
+P

+Guards.
 Guards removed for any purpose shall be replaced before normal operation of the water attraction is resumed.
+P

+Wheels and levers.
 Wheels and levers used by patrons in the control of the action of the water attraction shall be designed and maintained to prevent pinches, strains, abrasions, and body actions that could result in injuries.
 Wheels and levers shall be padded.
 Wheels shall have a solid center in lieu of spokes.
+Pf

+Fences and barriers.
 Water attractions shall be fenced, barricaded or otherwise arranged in accordance with recognized safe practice, as defined in s.
 SPS 334.01 (15), so that the public is effectively prevented from entering hazardous areas.
+P

+Fence design and construction.
 Fences shall be constructed to meet all of the following requirements: 1.
 Fences shall be at least 42 inches above the surface on which the spectators or patrons stand.
+Pf

 Fences shall be constructed to reject a 4 inch ball at all openings, including between the bottom of the fence and the surface upon which it rests.
+P

 Fences shall be designed, constructed and erected to inhibit overturning by spectators or patrons.
+P

 Where used, gates shall open away from the water attraction unless equipped with a positive latching device.
+Pf

+Gate opening.
 Gates shall be designed such that, if opened during the water attraction’s operation, the gate will not contact the water attraction or cause a hazard to patrons.
+P